What is Three Arrows?

 Three Arrows has an easy to learn, intuitive set of rules and a diverse set of underlying strategies and gameplay.
 The object of the game is to capture as many of your opponent's pieces as possible.

 The ancient Greek philosopher, Pythagoras, postulated that the meaning behind numbers was deeply significant.
-In their eyes the number 3 was considered as the perfect number, the number of harmony, wisdom and understanding.
+In his eyes the number 3 was considered as the perfect number, the number of harmony, wisdom and understanding.
 It was also the number of time – past, present, future; birth, life, death; beginning, middle, end – it was the number of the divine.
 Three is often the magic number in fairy tales.

 I purchased a rough description of the game from an elderly stallholder at a small local village market in Guatemala, Central America, while travelling there back in 2006 - it was written in Spanish on some worn paper and had apparently been derived from what was found within the ancient ruined city of Tikal.
 According to the stall holder, Bembe (I only remember his first name), Maya glyphs were found etched onto a stone wall, within a hidden chamber of a pyramid near the overgrown heart of the ruins during an archaeological dig way back in 1975.